Emergencies At Your Child's School

 A threat is outside the school.
 All exterior doors are locked.
 There are no outside activities.
 Classes continue as normal.

-There is an immediate threat inside the school.
+Lockdowns happen when there is an immediate threat inside the school.
 All interior doors are locked.
 Staff and students keep quiet and hide.
 If staff and students are on a field trip, they will go to an alternate safe site instead of returning to the school.
 Students will not be released from the school until emergency responders say it is safe.

 Staff and students inside the building go to pre-designated shelter areas, which are usually interior hallways on the lowest floor of a building.
 If the school is damaged and it is safe to go outside, staff, students and visitors may be evacuated.